oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

 For your virtual environment, we recommend you use [pyenv](https://github.com/pyenv/pyenv).
 Here are some instructions for doing so, but you can use another virtual environment tool if you wish:
    > [NOTE!]
-   > Below commands can be executed in any directory, as they are not path-specific.
-However, new contributors should execute in the folder (``cd opensource/``) to prevent any confusion.
+   > The commands below can be executed in any directory, as they are not path-specific.
 1. **Make sure you install the Python build dependencies for your operating system.
 These are specified [here](https://github.com/pyenv/pyenv/wiki#suggested-build-environment).
 If you don't do this it might lead to problems further on.** The build dependencies for Ubuntu/Debian are